Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Data Selection Framework

 Then, the weight update step in Grad-Mimic is modified as

-The temperature $\tau$ controls the sensitivity of sample reweighting, allowing us to adjust how sharply the model prioritizes samples.
-A lower temperature results in a more aggressive focus on learning the most aligned samples, while a higher one encourages Grad-Mimic converges to gradient descent.
+The temperature $\tau$ controls the sensitivity of sample re-weighting, allowing us to adjust how sharply the model prioritizes samples.
+A lower temperature results in a more aggressive focus on the most aligned samples, while a higher one encourages to converge to gradient descent.

-\textbf{Theoretical Analysis.} We provide an analysis for \emph{effective batch reweighting} in Appendix~\ref{app:convergence}.
-In particular, we study conditions where Grad-Mimic converges faster than standard gradient descent.
+\textbf{Theoretical Analysis.} We provide an analysis for \emph{effective batch re-weighting} when training on a noisy dataset in Appendix~\ref{app:convergence}.
+In particular, we study conditions where Grad-Mimic's online method converges faster than standard gradient descent.